-To audition for Vocal Music, you’ll be asked to upload a Solo Video before the application deadline on January 31.
+To audition for Vocal Music, fill out the BAA application by the deadline on January 20, 2023.
 We highly suggest students attend the Audition Workshop in November to help prepare for their audition submission.
 More information on the workshop can be found HERE.

 Vocal Audition Requirements

-Please watch this Vocal Music Audition Tutorial Video prior to recording your Audition Video.
+Please watch this Vocal Music Audition Tutorial Video prior to attending the auditions.

-You are required to sing ONE of the following three selections:
+You must also prepare an additional required piece from one of the following three selections: